mranisz/fmdummy/README.md

       - FMDummy2::TYPE_512 - using 512b blocks: 64b of rank data and 448b of encoded text data
 - schema:
       - FMDummy2::SCHEMA_SCBO - using SCBO encoding (A. Fariña, G. Navarro, J. Paramá.
 Boosting text compression with word-based statistical encoding.
 The Computer Journal, 55(1):111–131, 2012)
-      - FMDummy2::SCHEMA_CB - using CB encoding
+      - FMDummy2::SCHEMA_CB - using CB encoding (Sz.
+Grabowski, M. Raniszewski, S. Deorowicz.
+FM-index for dummies. arXiv:1506.04896, 2015)
 - bitsPerChars:
       - FMDummy2::BITS_4 (default) - using 4 bits to store the encoded symbol
       - FMDummy2::BITS_3 - using 3 bits to store the encoded symbol